Skip to content

 Logger

-The logger module provides DeltaTimeLogger, a std.logger.Logger subclass that prints formatted log lines with wall-clock time, elapsed time since start, and elapsed time since the previous log entry.
+The sparkles.base.logger module provides CoreLogger, a std.logger.Logger base class with a Sparkles @safe nothrow @nogc logging path, plus DeltaTimeLogger, a stderr logger that prints wall-clock time, elapsed time since start, and elapsed time since the previous log entry.

 d